SAP-samples/btp-terraform-samples/released/usecases/services_apps/sap_build_code/step1/README.md

-# Setting up a sub account with the SAP AI Core service deployed
+# Setting up a subaccount with the SAP Build Code deployed - Step 1

 ## Overview